 Figure 1: Buldania Project – Location, tenure and regional geology plan

-Although there has been no previous lithium exploration on the Buldania Project, geological mapping have defined a large (2.3km x 1.5km), undrilled, spodumene-bearing pegmatite swarm (Figure 2).
-Individual pegmatites up to 400m long and 160m wide have been mapped at surface; however, true thicknesses are unknown due to the lack of drilling and structural data.
+Although there has been no previous lithium exploration, geological mapping have defined a large (2.3km x 1.5km), undrilled, spodumene-bearing pegmatite swarm.
+Individual pegmatites up to 400m long and 160m wide have been mapped at surface; however, true thicknesses are unknown due to the lack of previous drilling and structural data.

 The Buldania licences are held by Avoca Resources Pty Ltd, which is a wholly-owned subsidiary of Westgold Resources Ltd.